arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

 # Creating GUIs With LVGL
-In this tutorial you will learn to use the [LVGL](https://lvgl.io/) library to create a simple graphical user interface that consists of a label that updates itself.
+In this tutorial you will learn to use the [LVGL](https://lvgl.io/) library to create a simple graphical user interface that consists of a button and the inner text label that updates itself.

 ## What You Will Learn
 -   Understanding the structure to build LVGL interfaces.